YOU ARE HERE: zharth.net / Zharth's Music Log / Week 48 (Bloomfield & Friends)

 Friday (6/20/08): Janis Joplin - One Good Man [I Got Dem Ol' Kozmic Blues Again, Mama, 1969]

-Comments: Michael Bloomfield makes a not-unusual uncredited appearance on Janis Joplin's first album away from the San Francisco band Big Brother & The Holding Company which launched her career.
-Pitting Joplin's vocals with Bloomfield's guitar was an amazing idea, and it's a shame that their collaboration only lasted for a single song.
+Comments: Michael Bloomfield makes an uncredited appearance (which was not unusual for him) on Janis Joplin's first album away from the San Francisco band that launched her career - Big Brother & The Holding Company.
+Pitting Joplin's vocals with Bloomfield's guitar was an amazing idea; it's a shame that their collaboration only lasted for a single song.

 Saturday (6/21/08): Woody Herman - Hitch-Hike On The Possum Trot Line [Brand New, 1971]

-Comments: Bloomfield steps a little out of his niche - not that he wasn't always interested in an eclectic mix of genres, as his band the Electric Flag demonstrated - and adds a bluesy touch to this inspired instrumental by Woody Herman's jazzy big band outfit.
+Comments: Bloomfield steps a little out of his niche - not that he wasn't always interested in an eclectic mix of genres, as his band The Electric Flag demonstrated - and adds a bluesy touch to this inspired instrumental (you gotta love that quirky title!) by Woody Herman's jazzy big band outfit.

-Comments: Michael Bloomfield played with tons of musicians over the years - credited and uncredited - and here he rejoins Barry Goldberg, with whom he had worked on Dylan's Highway 61 Revisited album, to play lead on a couple tracks with friends.
-If your interest in Bloomfield has been piqued this week, then check out some of his feature material, especially from the Paul Butterfield Blues Band, the Electric Flag, the above-mentioned Super Session with Al Kooper, and anything under his own name.
+Comments: Michael Bloomfield played with tons of musicians over the years, credited and uncredited.
+Here he rejoins Barry Goldberg - with whom he had worked on Dylan's Highway 61 Revisited album - to play lead on a couple of tracks with friends.
+If your interest in Bloomfield has been piqued this week, then be sure to check out some of his featured material, especially from The Paul Butterfield Blues Band, The Electric Flag, the above-mentioned Super Session with Al Kooper, and anything under his own name.
 Happy hunting!